 Here’s my variation, which I made up after my run this morning.
 (Did you know that eating protein within 30 minutes of exercise is good for your muscles?)

-I’m giving it to you straight — the way I prepared mine this morning — but you can vary it to your tastes and comfort level with fat. 🙂
+I’m giving it to you straight — the way I prepared mine this morning (with a nod to Tropical Smoothie’s Java the Nut) — but you can vary it to your tastes and comfort level with fat. 🙂

 Suzy’s Coffee Protein Smoothie

 - 5-10 ounces brewed coffee, cold (or 5-10 coffee ice cubes)

 - 8 ounces heavy whipping cream or full-fat milk